 One might think that the subject of pairing wine with cheese would be an easy subject to address, but it seems to be a rather controversial one.
-In addition to my own opinion, I tried to research what other connoisseurs
+In addition to my own opinion, I researched what other connoisseurs find to

 By Paul Partica, Cheese Shop of Centerbrook I thought I would start the New Year off with a little help to all retailing Cheese Mongers.
 Considering the known number of cheeses now topping 12,000, it’s difficult to reply to a

 Cheese is still one of the best appetizers you can serve.
 You can buy it in advance.
 It keeps well.
 It’s easy to serve.
 It requires little, if any, attention once served.
 It can stay out for hours.
 It requires

 One does not really cut cheese, and that is why a sharp knife is seldom needed.
 If you think about it, with almost any cheese you are wedging, a dull butter knife will do the trick.
 That is why we

 I wrote a column on Beemster cheeses for Ink Magazine in the spring of 2011.
 Since that time, approximately 1,000 wheels later, Beemster cheeses have soared in popularity in our shop.
 For those of you who do not know Beemster